Doron-Bogomolov/Get_OU/README.md

 The script will automatically recognize if you have administrative privileges and will request the proper permissions if needed.

+## New Features in v2.0
+- User-friendly menu interface for selecting input options.
+- The ability to export results to a custom-named file.
+- The ability to export results to a custom directory.
+- Default export naming and directory based on the current date and time.

 ## Output
 The script will display a table with the computer names and their corresponding OUs.
 You also have the option to export this data to a text or CSV file.
+With version 2.0, you can customize the file name and directory.

 ## Author
 Doron Bogomolov